UnifiedGroundSdk/groundsdk-manifest/README.md

 You don't know what you don't know and it applies here.
 What I do know is:

-* Gamepad mappings for the SC1 are not yet implemented
+* Gamepad mappings for the SC1 are not yet fully implemented
-* Gamepad mappings for the SC2 are incomplete / mapped incorrectly
+* ~~Gamepad mappings for the SC2 are incomplete / mapped incorrectly~~
 * Mini mappings for the Flypad are not yet implemented (I may never implement them)
 * Mambo signal RSSI is reported based on Android signal strength.
 The Mambo will never provide this data as this is a drone firmware bug that I have worked around.
 * Mambo will never transition from the hovering to flying state.
 This is a drone firmware bug that never got fixed.